 - Any work related to a non-exempt employee’s job that is done at home or offsite is compensable, including answering work-related emails using any personal computing device. i.e. – PC, smart phone, tablet, etc.

 - When a supervisor knows or should have known that work is being done and permits the employee to do so, the work must be counted toward overtime.

-- An employee cannot volunteer to work “off the clock” in most cases and is not permitted to waive their rights under the FLSA.
+- An employee cannot volunteer to work “off the clock” and is not permitted to waive their rights under the FLSA.